A new form of QCD coherence for multiple soft emissions using Glauber-SCET: One soft gluon emission

 while the object $ \mb C^{(ij)}(a,b)$ itself involves a finite integral, and in case of \eq{FullTheory1L0R} finite after including the IR regulator, in SCET we will find UV divergent amplitudes where dimensional regularization will be the appropriate regulator.
 In this case, the $d$-dimensional UV-divergent version of \eq{CijDef} is given by:

+where the gluon mass $m$ regulates the IR divergence in this otherwise scaleless diagram.
 Thus, we will understand $\mb C^{(ij)}$ to mean \eq{CijmuDef} when $\mu$ appears as one of the argument, otherwise for physical cutoffs \eq{CijDef} will be employed.
 We note that, when using dimensional regularization, the imaginary parts we obtain below using cut diagrams or Glauber exchanges will only be accurate to ${\cal O}(\eps)$.
 We address this issue in detail below in \sec{EFTnp1match}.

 The same graph can also be calculated in SCET where the two hard partons are replaced by two collinear partons.
 The imaginary part in the SCET graph is obtained by considering a Glauber exchange between the two legs.
 The final result will be given by combination of the Wilson coefficient and the SCET matrix element: